toolleeo/cli-apps/README.md

 * [element](https://github.com/gennaro-tedesco/element) - Periodic table on the command line.
 * [Gaze](https://github.com/wtetsu/gaze) - Runs a command, right after you save a file.
 * [googler](https://github.com/jarun/googler) - Google Search, Google Site Search, Google News from the terminal.
+* [GoTTY](https://github.com/yudai/gotty) - A program to turn CLI tools into web applications; basically, it runs a command and starts a server so that the output can be displayed in a web page.
 * [grex](https://github.com/pemistahl/grex) - A command-line tool for generating regular expressions from user-provided test cases.
 * [just](https://github.com/casey/just) - Handy way to save and run project-specific commands.
 * [kmdr-cli](https://github.com/ediardo/kmdr-cli#supported-programs) - The CLI tool for explaining commands from your terminal.